Tennessee takes lead in Republican effort to restrict drag shows

 "It's a straw man, it's a boogie monster, it's not really a real thing, so they make up stories," she said.
 "The first thing they do is target us, dehumanize us, villainize us, and then they pass legislation against us."

-As a trans woman, Peppermint said she would hesitate going to Tennessee should the bill become law, saying trans performers even when not doing drag might be accused of being a male or female impersonator, terms not defined in the statute.
+As a trans woman, Peppermint said she would now hesitate going to Tennessee, saying trans performers even when not doing drag might be accused of being a male or female impersonator, terms not defined in the statute.

 In recent years, drag has become increasingly visible.
 Drag queens have starred in fast-food and car commercials.
 Restaurants organize all-ages drag brunches, with performers entertaining diners.
 Established in 2015, Drag Story Hour, in which costumed drag performers read to children, has expanded to at least 20 states.